simplesamlphp/simplesamlphp/docs/simplesamlphp-reference-idp-remote.md

 :   This option can be translated into multiple languages by specifying the value as an array of language-code to translated URL.

 :   *Note*: If you specify this option, you must also specify the `OrganizationName` option.

-`name`
-:   The name of this IdP.
-Will be used by various modules when they need to show a name of the SP to the user.

-:   If this option is unset, the organization name will be used instead (if it is available).

-:   This option can be translated into multiple languages by specifying the value as an array of language-code to translated name:

-        'name' => [
-            'en' => 'A service',
-            'no' => 'En tjeneste',
-        ],

 `scope`
 :   An array with scopes valid for this IdP.